 Individual Vs. Family Therapy

 Family therapy experts emphasize that individual therapy is very different from household counseling.
 In individual therapy, the individual is the client; in family therapy, the family is the client.

 Individual therapy focuses on how a person can cope with his existing conditions and improve his day-to-day life.
-Individual therapy mainly consists of talk therapy wherein the therapist will engage the client to talk about his life experiences and difficulties.
-The therapist would then recommend specific courses of action.
+Individual therapy mainly consists of talk therapy wherein the mental health professional will engage patients to talk about their life experiences and difficulties.
+The professional would also recommend specific courses of action.

 Benefits Of Family Therapy

-- Build Better Lines Of Communication
+1. Build Better Lines Of Communication

-3. Cope With Specific Issues Inside The Family
+3. Cope With Specific Issues Inside Lineage

-At times, there may be issues specific to the family that has remained shoved under the bed for years.
-If left unresolved, these issues may have resulted in unnecessary tension between family members.
+At times, there may be issues specific to the household that has remained shoved under the bed for years.
+If left unresolved, these issues may have resulted in unnecessary tension between members.
 These issues can be very varied.
 It can include substance abuse, anger management issues, or self-harm.
-What the family therapist does at this point is to help the individual first cope with these issues, then the family comes in.
-The family should be able to act in concert to help that family member.
-In correcting bad habits, the family should be a person’s first line of support.
+What experts do at this point is to help the individual first cope with issues.
+Then, comes the circle.
+The household should be able to act in concert to help that particular member.

 Family therapy can be the best option for families in deep emotional turmoil.
 These troubled families may have long neglected their problems, to the detriment of their psychological health.
 When children are brought up in a problematic household, they tend to grow up as troubled and distressed adults.
-To break this cycle, family therapists can help families cope with their issues, help them understand their roles, and establish better lines of communication.
+To break this cycle, family therapy can help families cope with issues, help them understand their roles, and establish better lines of communication.